 Foods to avoid include:

-- fried foods
+- Fried foods

-- foods baked in the oven that contain cheese or fat
+- Foods baked in the oven that contain cheese or fat

-- dairy products
+- Dairy products

-Foods with a High Glycaemic Index
+Foods with a high glycemic index

-Foods that are rich in natural sugars or those that have a high glycaemic index cause blood glucose levels to rise, which severely affects the liver.
-Foods that should be consumed in moderation include potatoes, watermelon, raisins, banana, white bread, corn derived products, ice cream, flavored yogurts and chocolate that is high in simple carbohydrates.
+Some foods that are rich in natural sugars or those that have a high glycemic index cause blood glucose levels to rise, which severely affects the liver.
+Foods that people with fatty liver disease should eat in moderation include potatoes, watermelon, raisins, banana, white bread, corn derived products, ice cream, flavored yogurts and chocolate that’s high in simple carbohydrates.

-Alcohol consumption, whether it be in moderation or excess, will lead to the accumulation of fat in the cells of the liver.
+Alcohol consumption, whether it’s moderate or excessive, will lead to the accumulation of fat in the cells of the liver.
 When the accumulation of this fat surpasses the normal limits, the cells begin to become inflamed and over time scars are generated in the tissue.
 After this occurs, normal blood flow is obstructed and if this process is not stopped or reversed, the liver can be irreparably damaged.